pagkly/Zed/Investopedia3/What Is a Corporate Bond.md

 By investing in bonds, an investor is paid in interest rather than profits.
 The original investment can only be at risk if the company collapses.One important difference is that even a bankrupt company must pay its bondholders and other creditors first.
 Stock owners may be reimbursed for their losses only after all of those debts are paid in full.

-Companies may also issue [convertible bonds](https://www.investopedia.com/terms/c/convertiblebond.asp), which are able to be turned into shares of the company if certain conditions are met.
+Companies may also issue [[convertible bonds]](https://www.investopedia.com/terms/c/convertiblebond.asp), which are able to be turned into shares of the company if certain conditions are met.

 A balanced portfolio may contain some bonds to offset riskier investments.
 The percentage devoted to bonds may grow as the investor approaches retirement.